beluci-dev/H3/README.md

 #### Element Tags
 Is the same than default DOM (div, span, button, h1, h2, h3...)<br>
 Complete default element list: https://developer.mozilla.org/en-US/docs/Web/HTML/Element<br>
-You can use custom elements to with a exception `H3-Block`, are used by H3.
+You can use custom elements too, with a exception: `H3-Block` are used by H3.

 #### Element Config
 ```js